-I thought I’d share these with any fellow indecisive gardeners out there, so sit back with your seed catalogues, let the pictures and descriptions inspire you (though take them with a pinch of salt!), and bear the following in mind:
+I thought I’d share these with any fellow indecisive gardeners out there that do mulching services, so sit back with your seed catalogues, let the pictures and descriptions inspire you (though take them with a pinch of salt!), and bear the following in mind:

 - …what you like to eat and/or what’s expensive to buy fresh in the shops

 There’s no point in growing veg that will go to waste, or expending time and effort on crops that are cheap in the shops.
 So try spring onions instead of bulb onions, and lettuces instead of cabbage.

 If you’re impatient or want to engage children in the process, focus on things that produce fast results and are easy to look after.
 Cauliflowers need a lot of space for a long time whereas new potatoes are quick and you’ll have the fun of digging them up!

 Success makes for a happy gardener, so consider what will grow well with your soil type and climate, and look out for faster-maturing varieties which tend to do better in our short British growing season.

 Throw some flowers into the mix; you’ll brighten up the garden and please the bees!
 Snapdragons are a personal favourite.
 They come in all colours and look equally lovely in the garden, in a vase, or even on a plate!
 The petals are edible so use them to garnish salad or ‘clip’ to the rim of a cocktail glass.